 In terms of performance, this model matches the corded Bosch on every level.
 This includes dust collection using a detachable dust box.

 With any detail sander, the front tip of the sandpaper wears faster than the rest.
 This model from Bosch has a two-part sanding plate allowing the front part to be rotated and replaced separately.
-Essentially, this clever design means you’ll use much less sandpaper for the same job.
+This clever design means you’ll use less sandpaper for the same job.

 Whatever DIY task you’re tackling, cordless power tools make the job easier and quicker.
 If you’re restoring furniture, making something new or decorating your home, this Bosch cordless sander will give you a professional finish without fuss.